jordyorel/orus-lang/README.md

 Orus follows [Semantic Versioning 2.0.0](docs/VERSIONING.md) to clearly communicate API stability and compatibility.
-The current release is `v0.2.0`, which indicates that the language is still in early development and the public API may change at any time.
+The current release is `v0.3.0`, which reflects major advances in the type system including:

+- **v0.3.0**: Advanced Hindley-Milner type inference system
+- **v0.2.0**: Functions and control flow implementation
+- **v0.1.0**: Basic VM and language foundations

+The language is in active development with a solid foundation for building advanced features.

 ---